slothAD/XPRising/README.md

 ## HunterHunted System
 <details>
 <summary>Heat System</summary>
-A new system where every NPC you kill contributes to a heat system,\
+A new system where every NPC you kill contributes to a wanted level system,\
-if you kill too many NPCs from that faction, eventually your heat level will rise higher and higher.\
+if you kill too many NPCs from that faction, eventually your wanted level will rise higher and higher.\

-The higher your heat level is, a more difficult squad of ambushers will be sent by that faction to kill you.\
+The higher your wanted level is, a more difficult squad of ambushers will be sent by that faction to kill you.\
-Heat level will eventually cooldown the longer you go without killing NPCs from that faction,\
+Wanted level will eventually cooldown the longer you go without killing NPCs from that faction,\
 space your kills so you don't get hunted by an extremely elite group of assassins.\

+Another way of lowering your wanted level is to kill Vampire Hunters.

-Otherwise, if you are dead for any reason at all, your heat/wanted level will reset back to anonymous.\
+Otherwise, if you are dead for any reason at all, your wanted level will reset back to anonymous.\
 ```
 Note:
 - Ambush may only occur when the player is in combat.